tomwhartung/jmws_accoutrements/doc/ubuntu/2026-big_picture-all_linux_hosts.md

 ## Audio-Visual Apps

-Install these on `bette` and `martha`, and optionally install them on `ava` or `jane`.
+For now, install these on `bette` and `martha` -- and optionally maybe eventually install them on `ava` or `jane`.

+When both snap and debian packages are available:

+- Install the snap package version on `martha`
+  - Mnemonic: it's a newer computer, so use the newer method
+- Install the deb package version on `bette`
+  - Mnemonic: it's an older computer, so use the  older method

+Decide which method I like better.

+### Checklist

 - [X] VLC
-  - Snap version currently installed on both `bette` and `martha`
   - Debian version doesn't have an icon, wtf?
-  - When using the App Center, be aware of which one we are installing
+  - [X] Install the snap package version on `martha`
+  - [X] Install the debian package version on `bette`
-- [ ] OBS
+- [X] OBS
-  - Maybe install snap version on `martha`?
+  - [X] Install the snap package version on `martha`
-  - Maybe install deb version on `bette`?
+  - [X] Install the debian package version on `bette`
-  - Decide which is better
-- [ ] Audacity
+- [X] Audacity
-  - Maybe install snap version on `martha`
+  - [X] Install the snap package version on `martha`
-  - Maybe install deb version on `bette`
+  - [X] Install the debian package version on `bette`

-  - Decide which is better
+## Tracktion

+Download the Tracktion Download Manager from [tracktion.com](tracktion.com) and use that to install the app.

 ## Optional, Nice-to-Have Apps